Back to Main Mature Doe page

 August 31, 2021

-Stella is our only daughter of Goddard Farm Sphinx and a paternal sister to Kansas Bluestem Ethel- btoh are does we absolutely love!
+Stella is our only daughter of Goddard Farm Sphinx and a paternal sister to Kansas Bluestem Ethel- both are does we absolutely love!
 She’s a late summer kid, so its always been hard to identify her peers.
 We sold Stella as a dry yearling in October of 2022, but asked for the opportunity to purchase her back, should that buyer ever decide to sell her.
 In April of 2024, as a bred doe, expecting her second freshening any day, we were given that opportunity.
-Stella is the exact picture of what we hoped to get when breeding her dam, Sphinx, with her sire, Amadeus.
+Stella is the exact picture of what we hoped to get when breeding her dam, Sphinx, with her sire, Zao Hot Fudge.
 We only hope that her production matches our expectations in her next freshening.

-2024: 2-07 y/o completed 276 DIM
+2024: 2-07 y/o completed 280 DIM

-Milk 1195 - Butterfet 56 (5.0%) - Protein 45 (3.8%)
+Milk 1230 - Butterfet 58 (4.8%) - Protein 48 (3.9%)

 DHI Records